Irene Sewankambo

-Irene Kaggwa Sewankambo (née Irene Kaggwa), is a Ugandan electrical engineer and corporate executive, who serves as the Acting Executive Director of the Uganda Communications Commission (UCC) since 10 February 2020.
+Irene Kaggwa Sewankambo (née Irene Kaggwa), is a Ugandan electrical engineer and corporate executive, who serves as the Director of Engineering and Communication Infrastructure at the Uganda Communications Commission (UCC).

+From 10 February 2020 until 24 November 2023, she served as the Acting Executive Director of the UCC.

 Background and education

-Irene was born in Uganda and she attended Kitante Primary School in Kampala, Uganda.
+She was born in Uganda and she attended Kitante Primary School in Kampala, Uganda.
 She studied at Mount Saint Mary's College Namagunga for her middle and high school education.
 She graduated with a High School Diploma in Mathematics, Physics and Chemistry.
 She was then admitted to Makerere University to study electrical engineering.